 Welcome to Year 4!

-In the Spring term we examine the ancient civilisation of the Indus Valley.
-This leads nicely into our study of aspects of geography linked to learning about rivers and mountains and of science and how the water cycle is crucial to society.
-Building on this focus on water, we take an in depth look at the book ‘Kensuke’s Kingdom’ by Michael Morpurgo and how the characters cope with being shipwrecked.
+In the spring term, we examine the ancient civilisation of the Indus Valley.
+This leads nicely into our study of aspects of geography linked to learning about rivers and mountains, and science and how the water cycle is crucial to society.
+Building on this focus on water, we take an in-depth look at the book ‘Kensuke’s Kingdom’ by Michael Morpurgo, and how the characters cope with being shipwrecked.
 We also learn about the wonderful, vibrant religion of Hinduism and enjoy a memorable trip to the amazing Apple Tree Centre – a Hindu temple in Crawley.

 The final term takes us into a more global dimension and we consider the natural world around us.
 ‘Into The Forest’ is an exploration of the environment with a forest theme.
 The children engage in forest school activities and explore a local woodland.
-This builds towards looking at world environmental issues though examination of the Australian Rainforest and deforestation encouraging the children to research other aspects where humans are having a direct impact on the environment.
-The culmination of this term is an enterprise project whereby the children will use recycled materials to create objects to sell to raise money for environmental causes.
+They learn how to locate the world’s countries, using maps to focus on Europe, concentrating on their environmental regions, key physical characteristics etc. The culmination of this term is an enterprise project whereby the children will use recycled materials to create objects to sell to raise money for environmental causes.

 Mrs. Karen Wise